 “If you want to walk fast, walk alone.
 But if you want to walk far, walk together” – Ratan Tata

-Mr. Ratan Tata is a businessman, investor, philanthropist and ex-chairman of Tata Sons.
-He has received Padma Bhushan and Padma Vibhushan, which are two of the highest civilian awards of our country.
+Mr Ratan Tata is a businessman, investor, philanthropist and ex-chairman of Tata Sons.
+He has received Padma Bhushan and Padma Vibhushan, which are two of the highest civilian awards in our country.